WilliamHolmes/slack-bot-echo/README.md

 # slack-bot-echo
-Slack Bot to echo messages and test Slack messages features
+Slack Bot to echo messages and test Slack messages features such as dialogs, buttons etc.